skuid/skuid-labs/experiments/dataSources/airtable/README.md

 ## Sample page

 The included sample page is based off of Airtable's default Applicant Tracking base.
-It has one model for the Applicants sheet, aka object, and it lists all of the default columns.
+It has one model for the Applicants sheet, aka object, and it shows the default data (either in the table or in the Popups that describe the application interviews).
 To see it in action, do the following:

 1. Create the data source as outlined above
 2. Upload the XML to your Skuid site as a **v2** page.
 3. **You will see an error!** This is because you need to update the base ID for the model.
-Replace the `<Your_Base_Id>` string within all of the model's data source URLs with **your base ID.**  (There are 6 instances where you will have to replace this string - multiselect is your friend)
+Replace the `<Your_Base_Id>` string within all of the model's data source URLs with **your base ID.**  (There are 6 instances where you will have to replace this string - multi-select is your friend)
 4. Save and preview.

 Take full CRUD control over your Airtable data!